A Close Look at Revelation 2 and 3 With Q and A

 I, Jesus, have sent my angel to give you this testimony for the churches.
 I am the Root and the Offspring of David, and the bright Morning Star (22:16).

-(Amazingly, the Catholic church has wrongly given Mary the title Morning Star, as well as other titles/names, that uniquely belong to the Lord Jesus.
-Their Mary is not the Mary of the Bible.)
+Amazingly, the Catholic church has wrongly given Mary the title Morning Star, as well as other titles/names, that uniquely belong to the Lord Jesus.
+Their Mary and mother of God is not the Mary of the Bible.
+The names of Jesus exceed 100 and imply his importance in everything!

 After Jesus gave his warnings, promises, etc. to that single church group he made his teachings applicable to all the churches [plural].
 But to recognize this truth you have to have a spiritual ear to hear: